pravega/pravega/documentation/src/docs/security/securing-distributed-mode-cluster.md

 Alternatively, you may disable hostname verification by invoking `validateHostName(false)` of the ClientConfig builder.
 It is strongly recommended to avoid disabling hostname verification for production clusters.

-### Having the TLS and Auth parameters take effect
+### Having the TLS and Auth parameters Take Effect

 To ensure TLS and auth parameters take effect, all the services on the server-side need to be restarted.
 Existing client applications will need to be restarted as well, after they are reconfigured for TLS and auth.